Miss Grand International: Grand Final

 The grand final of the pageant is usually broadcast worldwide on television and the social media platforms of the pageant.
 As the tradition of the pageant, twenty semi-finalists are chosen from the initial pool of contestants through observation during the entire pageant, a closed-door interview, swimsuit round as well as a preliminary competition, which featured contestants competing in swimsuits and evening gowns.
 However, the "Country of the year" was first introduced in 2020 edition, which was selected by the audience on social networks.
 The winner of this category automatically enters the twenty finalists regardless of all previous scores.
-The Top 20 would then compete in a swimsuit competition, with 10 of them advancing to the Top 10, this number eventually was reduced to 9 with the 10th semi-finalist being the Top Popularity Winner determined through mobile voting, all 10 semi-finalists would then compete in an evening gown and give their speeches with a ‘Stop the War and Violence' theme.
+The top 20 would then compete in a swimsuit competition, with 10 of them advancing to the top 10, this number eventually was reduced to nine with the 10th semi-finalist being the Top Popularity Winner determined through mobile voting, all 10 semi-finalists would then compete in an evening gown and give their speeches with a 'Stop the War and Violence' theme.

 After the speech round and evening gown competitions, the judges then select the top five to compete in the question-and-answer portion, where all entrants will be asked the same question about an ongoing global situation; such as the management of COVID-19 pandemic crisis, the 2016 United States presidential election, and the ongoing socioeconomic and political crisis in Venezuela.
-The judges will select the winner based on their answer and all previous accumulate scores, then the host will sequentially announce the fourth, third and second runners-up.
-The last 2 candidates of the top 5 finalists will stand in the center of the stage then one of them will be named Miss Grand International.
+The judges select the winner based on their answer and their previous accumulated scores, then the host will sequentially announce the fourth, third and second runners-up.
+The last two candidates of the top five finalists will then stand in the center of the stage, and one will be named Miss Grand International.

-The summary of the pageant selection process is shown below.